Call Participants

 Olivia Tong

 Great, thanks.
-So first question is just about our understanding about your approach to spending as well as guidance.
-Great quarter for December quarter, but looks like you’re expecting EBITDA margins in the low double digit range for Q4.
-So obviously there’s a Super bowl add.
-You talked about some of the other spending plans, but I would assume that ROAD and FX also provide tailwinds on margins.
-So just if you could unpack that first and then second is just around your ability to expand ROAD at a faster pace.
+So first question is just a better understanding about your approach to spending as well as guidance.
+Great quarter for December quarter, but it looks like you’re expecting EBITDA margins in the low double-digit range for Q4.
+So obviously, there’s a Super Bowl ad.
+You talked about some of the other spending plans.
+But I would assume that rhode and FX also provide tailwinds on margins.
+So just if you could unpack that first.
+And then second is just around your ability to expand rhode at a faster pace.
 There’s great momentum there.
-So you know, you talked about Australia upcoming, but there’s obviously a lot of world out there and you already have exposure in Western Europe.
-So just thinking about the path forward for ROAD from here.
+So you talked about Australia upcoming, but there’s obviously a lot of world out there, and you already have exposure in Western Europe.
+So just thinking about the path forward for rhode from here.
 Thank you.

-Mandy Fields — Senior Vice President and Chief Financial Officer
+Mandy Fields — Senior Vice President & Chief Financial Officer

-Hi Olivia, I’ll take the first question, we’ll let Terrain take the second one.
-So on EBITDA margin you really have to look at the second half in total.
-And so when you look at the second half we’re actually outlooking around a 19% adjusted EBITDA margin and that’s up from around 17% previously.
-And so we talked about seeing some cost shift from Q3 into Q4 that was inclusive of marketing, where we had some cost shift and where we’ve added additional spend as we’ve talked about.
-And you’ve seen the marketing in action with the collaborations that we’ve done just at the start of 2026 calendar year and with the super bowl activation or the big Game activation that we have coming this weekend.
+Hi, Olivia, I’ll take the first question, and I’ll let Tarang take the second one.
+So on EBITDA margin, you really have to look at the second half in total.
+And so when you look at the second half, we’re actually out looking around a 19% adjusted EBITDA margin, and that’s up from around 17% previously.
+And so we talked about seeing some cost shift from Q3 into Q4 that was inclusive of marketing, where we had some cost shift and where we’ve added additional spend, as we’ve talked about, and you’ve seen marketing in action with the collaborations that we’ve done just at the start of 2026 calendar year and with the Super Bowl activation or the big game activation that we have coming this weekend.
 And so those are some of the areas in addition to kind of team and infrastructure that we’ve talked about making those investments in.
-But overall second half outlook on adjusted EBITDA is better than previously expected.
+But overall, second half outlook on adjusted EBITDA is better than previously expected.

-Tarang Amin — Chairman and Chief Executive Officer
+Tarang Amin — Chairman, Chief Executive Officer & President

 Olivia Tong

-Tarang Amin — Chairman and Chief Executive Officer
+Tarang Amin — Chairman, Chief Executive Officer & President

 Operator

-Our next question comes from Dara Musani from Morgan Stanley.
+Our next question comes from Dara Mohsenian from Morgan Stanley.
 Please go ahead with your question.

-Tarang Amin — Chairman and Chief Executive Officer
+Tarang Amin — Chairman, Chief Executive Officer & President

-Last you asked about the category, you know I’ve long been bullish about the beauty category, particularly cosmetics and skin care and we’re seeing some of the healthiest category growth rates we’ve seen in quite some time.
-So in this last quarter the color cosmetics category is up 4%.
-The skincare category is up 8%.
-You know I’m glad that Elf was more than double both of those category growth rates, but that’s always great to have a tailwind when it comes from a category standpoint.
+So you mentioned rhode, rhode, if you look right now, we just launched a face mask as well as a lip mask as a major activation taking place in Montana right now on that.
+And what we see is just really great consumer acceptance on rhode innovation because it is so curated and thoughtful.
+The one of everything really good works for rhode.
+Naturium also has a very strong plan as does e.l.f skin and Well People.
+So innovation is definitely one of the key drivers of our business and feel great about that.
+Last, you asked about the category.
+I’ve long been bullish about the beauty category, particularly cosmetics and skin care.
+And we’re seeing some of the healthiest category growth rates we’ve seen in quite some time.
+So in this last quarter, the color cosmetics category is up 4%.
+The skin care category is up 8%.
+I’m glad that e.l.f. was more than double both of those category growth rates, but it’s always great to have a tailwind when it comes from a category standpoint.
 So not only is the category healthy, but we’re particularly well positioned with our value proposition innovation and marketing within that.

 Operator